-in this briefing we will tell you about the Yhdessä selviydytään study.
-The aim of this study is to offer help with children’s anxiety which has been caused by the coronavirus.
-Our website is aimed at parents/guardians.
-It contains information about anxiety, advice for going through difficult feelings with your child, and concrete methods for relieving the anxiety (e.g. breathing and visualisation exercises).
-The study is part of the Voimaperheet project, and it is based on a long experience of digital programmes which promote mental health.
-The programme is based on a method used in behavioural therapy, which has been found in previous studies to be the best way to relieve children’s anxiety and fears.
+The purpose of the Let's cope together website is to offer help with reducing children’s worries, fears and anxiety relating to the coronavirus pandemic.
+The website is aimed at parents.
+It contains information about anxiety, advice for processing difficult feelings, and concrete methods to make the child feel better (e.g. breathing and visualisation exercises).
+The website contains texts, videos, audio clips and cartoons.
+The contents are based on a method from cognitive behavioural therapy, which has been found to be the best way to reduce children’s anxiety and fears.

-POTENTIAL ADVANTAGES AND DISADVANTAGES OF PARTICIPATING IN THE STUDY
+POTENTIAL BENEFITS AND DISADVANTAGES OF THE STUDY

 CONFIDENTIALITY AND DATA PROTECTION